What's new? | Help | Directory | Sign in

 What Is mod_wsgi?

 The aim of mod_wsgi is to implement a simple to use Apache module which can host any Python application which supports the Python WSGI interface.
-The module would be suitable for use in hosting high performance production web sites, as well as your average personal sites running on commodity web hosting services.
+The module would be suitable for use in hosting high performance production web sites, as well as your average self managed personal sites running on web hosting services.

-Modes Of Operation
+Modes of Operation

 When hosting WSGI applications using mod_wsgi, one of two primary modes of operation can be used.
 In 'embedded' mode, mod_wsgi works in a similar way to mod_python in that the Python application code will be executed within the context of the normal Apache child processes.
 WSGI applications when run in this mode will therefore share the same processes as other Apache hosted applications using Apache modules for PHP and Perl.
-This mode does however yield the best performance and would be recommended for sites with high performance requirements.

 Server Performance